anyscale/templates/templates/e2e-dspy-workflow/README.md

 - Single multi-app deployment: This is the simpler way for managing your DSPy program in production by deploying one service with two applications.
 This is recommended when all your Ray Serve logic lies in one repository.

-In this guide, we will deploy our DSPy program as two separate Ray Serve deployments.
+In this guide, we will deploy our DSPy program as a single Ray Serve deployment.

-## Step 1: Deploying our fine-tuned model with RayLLM

-Similar to our previous deployment for the 1B model, we will now

-First, let's save some important state for our program into a JSON file for use in serving
+First, let's save some important state for the compiled program into a JSON file for use in serving

 ```python
 import json

 # Note: there are some caveats to how `best_program_path` can look like.
 All files for use in serving should be in the working directory passed to the serve config.
 # By default the working directory  is the current directory